Kind of Blue

 I’m really glad that the outfit, complete with leggings, is modest compared to the bare midriff and ridiculously low-slung miniskirt often worn by the character in comics of the past dozen years.

-Related: Suit Up • Live-Action Comics • Stars and Gripes
+Related: Suit Up • Worlds Enough and Time • Stars and Gripes